 Planning.
 It’s the key to ensuring that next year’s content supports and actively promotes your business goals.
 But, unfortunately, it can also be an absolute bitch to do.
 If you struggle to think of what to write for ONE blog post, the thought of trying to plan 52 (or 26), complete all the keyword research, and put pillar posts and topic clusters in place, and all that good stuff is likely overwhelming.

-Fear not; this is why I’m here.
-If you’d like your very own bespoke content plan for 2023 creating, you can get me to do it.
-Just head over to the shop to get 50% off a 12 Month content plan, and I’ll be in touch with a brief questionnaire to ensure I have all the info about your business, goals, and needs.
+The thought of creating an annual content plan puts THE FEAR in most people.
+But fear not; this is why I’m here.
+If you’d like your very own bespoke annual content plan creating for the next 12 months (regardless of which month you want to start in!), you can get me to do it.
+Just head over to the shop and get an annual content plan, and I’ll be in touch with a brief questionnaire to ensure I have all the info about your business, goals, and needs.
 You’ll get your complete plan back within five working days and have everything you need for a super chilled, uber-effective content strategy.